felixhol/felixhol.github.io/pages/03Team.md

 tags:
 ---

 We are based at the [Radboud University Medical Center](https://www.radboudumc.nl/en/radboud-institute-for-molecular-life-sciences) in beautiful Nijmegen, the Netherlands.
-We are currently expanding our [team](/team/) and have openings.
+If you're interesting in joining the team, please contact Felix.

 [**Felix Hol**](/bio/)\
 Biophysically inclined mosquito enthusiast trying to understand why mosquitoes are so unbelievably good at transmitting pathogens (and devising ways to stop them).